-Azure Event Hubs are a cloud-scale telemetry ingestion from websites, apps, and devices.
+Azure Event Hubs are cloud-scale telemetry ingestion from websites, apps, and devices.
 Because of the tremendous event handling capacities, they are also being used in IoT architecture.
 Thus, we talk about handling millions of events per second.

 With the implementation of multiple partition architecture behind the scenes, Azure Event Hubs are highly scalable to receive events from hundreds of sources.
 As the capability of ingestion of events is one important aspect of Azure Event Hubs, it also provides enough capabilities for the consumers to read events efficiently with high scalability.

 You can consume events from Azure Event hubs using one of the following techniques

 1. EventHubReceiver is used to receive events from a specific partition through a specific consumer group.
 But, do not provide much control on managing the receiving end of the EventHub

 2. EventProcessorHost provides a more efficient way of receiving events from Azure Event Hubs with Checkpointing, Partition lease management.
 It is thread-safe, provides a multi-process, safe running environment for event process implementations.

 This blog post will focus on Checkpointing and setting up InitialOffsetProvider

 Events arrive Azure Event Hubs at the partition level.
 EventProcessorHost is the .Net client for EventHub that is used extensively to consume events.

 The following question is very common with the developers starting to use Azure Event Hubs